Soledad Miranda

 Sound of Horror

 Click here for a synopsis, pictures, and video from Sound of Horror and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD.

 ...aka The Family Plus One